Discover the best walking tracks in Sydney Harbour National Park, featuring stunning views, secluded beaches, and historic landmarks.

 6. North Head Walk

-The North Head Walk in Manly is one of Sydney’s most enjoyable hikes, with lots of history, panoramic views, and scenic beaches to take in.
+The North Head Walk in Manly is one of Sydney’s most rewarding hikes, offering a mix of history, panoramic views, and scenic beaches.

-What’s great about this outdoor adventure is that it is both a coastal and bush walk.
-And while it may be quite a long walking track, it is suitable for all ages and fitness levels.
+What makes this outdoor adventure unique is that it combines both coastal and bush walking.
+While it’s a relatively long trail, it’s suitable for all ages and fitness levels.

 North Head Walk | |